NSSC SUMMER PROGRAMS FOR 2020

 Optional, highly-recommended NSSC Summer Programs:

-- Nuclear Analytical Techniques (NAT) Summer Program at UC, Davis – Dates pending – The program will consist of some lectures, but mostly hands-on activities involving nuclear analytical techniques.
+- Nuclear Analytical Techniques (NAT) Summer Program at UC, Davis – August 10th – 15th, 2020 – The program will consist of some lectures, but mostly hands-on activities involving nuclear analytical techniques.
 Students will perform Neutron Activation Analysis using the McClellan Nuclear Research Center, study proton elastic scattering at the Crocker cyclotron facility, gain experience and skills in counting with NaI and HPGe crystals, and learn about detectors and analysis techniques important across a broad range of science and industry.
 Note: This is an introductory course

 NSSC Summer Programs 2019: